 But Lindbergh's first leap was troubled.
 He started from 1,800 feet and the first chute opened perfectly, but the second chute did not open right away.
 Lindbergh landed safely but decided “that if I could fly for ten years before I was killed in a crash, it would be a worthwhile trade for an ordinary lifetime.”

-C.A. supported his son's career choice and agreed to finance the purchase of his first airplane, a Curtis JN4-D, commonly called a “Jenny.”
+C.A. accepted his son’s career choice and agreed to finance the purchase of his first airplane, a Curtiss JN4-D, commonly called a “Jenny.”
 The plane was a two-place, open tandem-cockpit biplane that had been used for training during the war.
-Lindbergh bought the plane from Souther Field, in Georgia.
+Lindbergh bought the plane from Souther Field in Georgia.
 He later wrote, “Everybody at Souther Field took for granted that I was an experienced pilot when I arrived to buy a plane.
 They didn’t ask to see my license, because you didn’t have to have a license to fly an airplane in 1923."
-However, Lindbergh had yet to fly solo.
+It was at Souther Field, flying in his newly acquired Jenny, that Lindbergh made his first solo flight.

 Lindbergh flew the plane back to Minnesota, barnstorming along the way.
 He then used the plane to support his father's run for Senate.
-Lindbergh took his father up, instructing him to throw hundreds of handbills from the plane.
+On June 3, 1923, Lindbergh took his father up, instructing him to throw hundreds of handbills from the plane.
 Later he recalled, “it did not occur to me that he might throw them out all at once, but he did, and the thick stack of sheets struck the stabilizer with a thud."
-There was no damage to the plane, but it did little good in helping the campaign.
+The plane, with both father and son aboard, hit the ground in what Lindbergh insisted on referring to as a “crack-up,” instead of the more serious “crash.”
+The plane did little good in helping the senior Lindbergh’s run for office, which he lost.